Background pattern

 • ergotamine (used to treat migraine)

-• vasodilators (these medications open blood vessels)
+• vasodilating agents (these medicines open up blood vessels)

 • guanfacine (used to treat high blood pressure)

-Carvedilol with food and drinks
+Carvedilol with food and drink

 Do not drink alcohol while taking Carvedilol.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-Driving and operating machines
+Driving and using machines

 Carvedilol Teva contains lactose

-This medication contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with him before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, contact them before taking this medicine.

-3. How to Take Carvedilol Teva
+3. How to take Carvedilol Teva

 The normal dose is: